Head: Mr Phillip Stapleton

 West Buckland School welcomes overseas students into a strong and supportive boarding and school community where friendships are made for life.

-The strength of our boarding facility has been recognised on a wider scale, with the school being shortlisted for Boarding School of the Year in the recent TES Independent School Awards 2019.
+The strength of our boarding facility has been recognised on a wider scale, with the school being shortlisted in the recent TES Independent School Awards 2022.

 The school is set in a beautiful and safe rural setting, with wide open spaces and spectacular beaches and countryside very close by.